converswp/subscription/readme.txt

 =What if a payment fails?  =
 The plugin retries payments and sends alerts if anything goes wrong.

+With Subscription for WooCommerce, you can turn your store into a subscription business in just minutes.
+Try the WooCommerce subscription plugin today and start earning more every month.

 == Installation ==